brainwipe/brainwipe.github.io/content/blog/2024-11-24-build-aspnet-codebuild/index.md

 Secondly, you must add a policy so that CodeBuild can push the final container to the AWS Elastic Container Registry.
 I am using `AmazonEC2ContainerRegistryFullAccess` and then I use the IAM Analyse functionality to create custom policy with only the permissions that the service role needs.

+The CodeBuild error `CLIENT_ERROR: authorization failed for primary source and source version` is what you get when you miss this step.

 ### Buildspec File

 The `buildspec` file does the heavy lifting of the build process.
 It's split into three sections, we'll look at each below.
 Don't forget that these commands are running inside a docker container shell and because we've chosen the default Amazon Linux shell, it has pre-loaded utilities on it.
 If you want to use a custom one, chances are you'll need to install those things using linux-like commands.